EXPERIENCE BIRDS OF PREY FIRST HAND

 Falconry can probably be traced back 2,400 years to Mesopotamia, an area which is the modern-day location of Iraq, Syria and Kuwait.Though earlier records describe Falconry in China.
 Falconry probably reached Europe around 400 AD.

-Although commonly associated with Medieval times and Knights, the sport of Falconry was practiced widely amongst the Norse.
+Although commonly associated with Medieval times and Knights, the sport of Falconry was practised widely amongst the Norse.
 Orkney's Viking forefathers were keen pursuers of the sport.
 The Orkney Museum has pieces of Falconry bells found on the Orkney Island of Wyre.

-Skaill House Falconry endeavours to provide a unique hands on experience of the training, flying and care of Birds of Prey.
+Skaill House Falconry endeavours to provide unique hands on experience of the training, flying and care of Birds of Prey.

 One of the oldest proof of the beginning of falconry (more than 5500 years ago)